samih93/Todo-Tasks-with-Alert/README.md

-# Todo Events Or Tasks with local notification for each Event
+# Todo Events Or Tasks with local notification for each Event  - <a href="https://youtu.be/46nVCXpPo00">Demo</a>

  - Light/Dark Theme
  - SQFlite database